 Students can also receive help from the online tutoring center or through Smarthinking Online Tutoring.

-The University of Texas at the Permian Basin is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+The University of Texas of the Permian Basin is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 10. Florida Atlantic University